TWG-ABI/ABI-Training/week2/human-genomics/short-read-snv-analysis/variant-calling-brca1-tutorial.md

 Homo_sapiens_assembly38.fasta.64.amb
 Homo_sapiens_assembly38.fasta.64.ann

-If the indexes are not already available, you can generate them using bwa (~1 hr for the whole genom) bwa index Homo_sapiens_assembly38.fasta
+If the indexes are not already available, you can generate them using BWA (~1 hr for the whole genome) bwa index Homo_sapiens_assembly38.fasta

 # Known sites for BQSR